Deep-MI/FastSurfer/FastSurferCNN/README.md

 # 3. Training

-The *src* directory contains all the source code and modules needed to run the scripts.
+The *FastSurferCNN* directory contains all the source code and modules needed to run the scripts.
 A list of python libraries used within the code can be found in __requirements.txt__.
 The main script is called __train.py__ within which certain options can be selected and set via the command line:

 #### Training and Validation sets
 * --hdf5_name_train: Path to training hdf5-dataset